prateekwagle/BLDC-Motor-Controller/README.md

 # BLDC-Motor-Controller
-Year 2 UROP conducted by Prateek Wagle and supervised by Dr Adrià Junyent-Ferré which looks at developing a motor controller for a BLDC motor using a TI Delfino F28379D Launchpad and a Boostxl-drv8305.
+Year 2 UROP conducted by Prateek Wagle and supervised by Dr Adrià Junyent-Ferré which looks at developing a motor controller based upon Space Vector Pulse-Width Modulation (SVPWM) for a BLDC motor using a TI Delfino F28379D Launchpad and a Boostxl-drv8305.
 The entire design was implemented using MATLAB Simulink exclusively, with relevant coders needed to programme the evaluation board.

 IMPORTANT: